Fateh Prakash Palace

 Fateh Prakash Palace has its very own, totally unique crystal gallery, which boasts the largest collection of crystal in the world

-Make sure you get one of the newly renovated rooms with beautiful big balconies overlooking the lake.Jessica Cator
+Make sure you get one of the newly renovated rooms with beautiful big balconies overlooking the lake.Jessica Campbell

-Check out the Crystal Gallery while you are staying here - it boasts the single largest private collection of crystal under one roof!Clare Monro
+Check out the Crystal Gallery while you are staying here - it boasts the single largest private collection of crystal under one roof!Scott Dunn team

 Fateh Prakash is located on the eastern shores of the picturesque Lake Pichola, overlooking the Lake Palace and with a beautiful view over Udaipur.
 It has a wonderful location, situated within the city palace complex which is only a short distance from the old city and all the beautiful shops there.

-The 17 Dovecote rooms and 18 Suites are beautifully decorated with original paintings and period furniture from the toshakhanas (or royal storerooms) making you feel like a Royal guest of the palace itself.
-Make sure you make your way to Shiv Niwas Palace hotel, which is 2-minutes away, and shares all of its amenities as part of the City Palace Hotels.
+During your stay, make sure you make your way to Shiv Niwas Palace hotel, which is 2-minutes away.
+It shares all of its amenities as part of the City Palace Hotels.
 Here you will find the beautiful courtyard pool, surrounded by the unique architecture of Shiv Niwas Palace.

-There are a number of restaurants within the vicinity of Fateh Prakash to choose from.
+There are a number of restaurants within the vicinity of Fateh Prakash Palace to choose from.
 One of the most sensational restaurants is The Sunset Terrace, which is a truly magical place to have dinner and watch the sun go down over the Lake.
-You will not want to leave.

-Fateh Prakash Palace Hotel offers guests 35 rooms - soon to be 42 once all the renovations have been completed.
-There are 17 Dovecote Rooms and 18 Dovecote Premier Suites, all boasting period furniture and original miniature paintings left over from its royal heritage.
+Fateh Prakash Palace Hotel offers 21 Dovecote Rooms and 44 Dovecote Premier Suites, all boasting period furniture and original miniature paintings left over from its royal heritage.
 All rooms and suites have private sitting areas.

 Fateh Prakash Palace boasts access to all the amenities available to The City Palace Complex.
 There are three restaurants on the main land, venue opportunities at the two restaurants on Jagmandir island, and further bar options.
 Fateh Prakash also provides access to solar and motor boats that can take you on beautiful cruises around the lake, spa and pool facilities, and the special Maharana Mewar Library (on request).
 What is more, you will get the opportunity to listen to the Palace band at dusk and classical music in the evenings.